 Maybe you’re thinking you want to remove your home from your property, but you still want to maintain ownership.
 In this case, you’re likely going to need somewhere to store your home.
 Plus, you may need to hire a mover to remove it from its current location to its new landing place.

 What kind of mobile home do you have?

 Unsurprisingly, your mobile home removal cost may be affected by what kind of mobile home you have.
 Is it a single wide home?
 Or a double wide?

 For instance, here’s one way the type of mobile home you have could affect the cost.
 Suppose you decide to move it off your current property and store it at a property you own somewhere else.
 Alternatively, we could say you have a kind relative who lives on quite a few acres.
 He or she said you could remove your mobile home to their backyard.

 According to Junk Doctors, “The average cost to transport a single wide mobile home less than 50 miles is $4,000.
 If you have a double wide it is closer to $7,000.”
 If we go with their estimate, there’s about a $3,000 difference depending on whether we’re talking about a single wide or a double wide.

-To summarize, if it’s a single wide you’re moving to your kind relative’s acreage, you’re going to spending less.
+To summarize, if it’s a single wide you’re moving to your kind relative’s acreage, you’re going to be spending less on the entire mobile home removal process.
 On the other hand, if it’s a double wide, you’re looking at a bigger chunk of cash to get that home out of your hair, while keeping it in your possession.

 Not an exact number